UMass-UAS-Salt-Marsh/marshmap/README.md

 ## Processing sequence

 Here's a brief summary of the processing sequence.
 See the help for each function for details.
 An example sequence will be created soon.
-Not all functions are fully implemented yet.
+All of these are normally launched as batch jobs on Unity via `slurmcollie` (except for `screen` which is intrinsically interactive and speedy `assess`).

 1. `gather` gather the data from the source (either Google Drive or SFTP)
 2. `screen` build the flights database and open a web app to allow visually assigning quality